swan-io/lake/README.md

 namespace foo {}
 ```

-For `useExhaustiveDependencies` (equivalent of `react-hooks/exhaustive-deps`), you can even specify which dependencies are ignored:
+For `useExhaustiveDependencies` (equivalent of `react-hooks/exhaustive-deps`), you can even specify which dependencies are ignored, on multiple lines:

 ```ts
 // biome-ignore lint/correctness/useExhaustiveDependencies(fn):